This post may contain affiliate links. We earn a commission when using these links. Learn more

 - Xbox One

-The single-home policy does not affect mobile devices, considering they are designed for use on the go.
-Therefore, subscribers are able to access Hulu + Live TV when away from home on pretty much any mobile device.
+The single-home policy does not affect mobile devices, as these are designed for use when on the go.
+Therefore, subscribers are able to access Hulu Live TV when away from home on just about any mobile device.

 Devices you can watch Hulu live on when away from home: